sjnorth/sjnorth.github.io/_posts/2016-01-30-syntax-swamp.md

 Ronin doesn't just take anyone.
 They/ve got a strict selection process.
 My interview will happen in March.
 In preparation for it, the guys at Makers Academy emailed me a list of study resources.

 So it was all Ruby.
 I didn't know the language but I was curious.
 The recommended book, Learn to Program by Chris Pine, was an excellent start.
-It's clear, practical and with a touch of humour.
+It's clear, practical and has a touch of humour.
 I wrote lots of little programs from the very first chapter on.
 That was very satisfying.

 As for Ruby itself, it's a breath of fresh air.
 People talk Ruby up a lot.
 I even considered learning it last year as my first language.
 I eventually chose JavaScript, but I can totally understand why people recommend Ruby.